Foxy/eleventy-fundraising-minisite/README.md

 #### Second, provide the secret to your deploy

-When you click the deploy button Netlify will ask you some questions.
+When you click the "Deploy to Netlify" button, Netlify will ask you some questions.
 One of them is your store secret.
 If you provide it there, this step will not be necessary.

 Go to your account in Netlify, choose the appropriate site and follow these steps:

 1. Click Overview;
 1. Click Site Settings;